Yorkshire (UK Parliament constituency): MPs 1826–1832

+Elections

 The county franchise, from 1430, was held by the owners of freehold land valued at 40 shillings or more.
 Each voter had as many votes as there were seats to be filled.
 Votes had to be cast by a spoken declaration, in public, at the hustings, which took place in the county town of York.
 The expense and difficulty of voting at only one location in the (very large) county, together with the lack of a secret ballot contributed to the corruption and intimidation of voters, which was widespread in the unreformed British political system.

 The expense, to candidates, of contested elections encouraged the leading families of the county to agree on the candidates to be returned unopposed whenever possible.
 Contested county elections were therefore unusual.

 Elections in the eighteenth century

 Only two elections in the 18th century were contested.

 At the 1784 general election, the seat was initially contested, but the two Whig candidates Francis Ferrand Foljambe and William Weddell conceded without calling for a poll.